How to Start a Tour Company by Following These Basic Steps

 When you’re selecting your marketing channels, consider your audience.
 If you’re marketing to an older generation, then perhaps you wouldn’t gain much from advertising on Instagram, for example.

 Partnering with other companies is a great way to promote your business.
 See if your local museum will let you put out your own brochures and pamphlets — they usually have a brochure stand with tour information.
 Hotels, taxi companies, visa, and travel agencies might also let you do this.
 Try to build relationships and network with relevant people.
+You might also consider consulting travel agency who offers corporate travel solutions, ensuring business travelers have access to your services.

 Speaking with other tour operators about their experiences starting their companies is the best way to get advice.
 From hearing what they have to say, you can learn from their mistakes and also from their successes.